-6 Discussion
+Discussion

-We have simulated how people construct explanations from fragmentary knowledge and revise them, provided new information.
-By changing the initial knowledge of the system, we are able to simulate different interviewees' commonsense scientific reasoning regarding the changing of the seasons.
-Further, we demonstrated that the system can construct the scientifically-correct explanation using the same knowledge representation and reasoning approaches.
+We have simulated how people construct explanations from fragmentary knowledge and revise them when provided new information.
+By changing the initial knowledge of the system, we are able to simulate different interviewees' commonsense science reasoning regarding the changing of the seasons.
+Further, we demonstrated that the system can construct the scientifically correct explanation using the same knowledge representation and reasoning approaches.

-The numerical explanation scoring strategy used by our system is domain-general, albeit incomplete.
-The strategy presented here accounts for logical and causal patterns in an explanation (e.g. inconsistencies, assumptions, unjustified quantity changes) which constrain explanations to use a QP theory knowledge representation.
-This is not a serious constraint, as QP theory itself is domain-general.
-Regarding incompleteness, there are other patterns and artifacts of explanations that are not applicable in the seasons domain, but do apply in others: belief probability, epistemic entrenchment, level of specificity, credibility of knowledge (and knowledge sources), and diversity of knowledge.
-We intend to expand our system to account for these dimensions as we expand into other domains.
+The numerical explanation cost function used by our system is domain-general, albeit incomplete.
+The cost function presented here analyzes explanations with regard to QP theory (e.g., quantity changes and process instances) plus some general properties of explanations (e.g., inconsistencies and assumptions).
+To be sure, other factors not addressed by our cost function are also important considerations for explanation evaluation: belief probability, belief pervasiveness, level of specificity, credibility of knowledge (and knowledge sources), and diversity of knowledge.
+We intend to expand our system to account for these dimensions and for individual differences in responses to instruction (e.g., Feltovich et al., 2001).